Publications

 DOI

 (2016).
-Measuring recreational visitation at US National Parks with crowd-sourced photographs.
+Measuring recreational visitation at U.S. National Parks with crowd-sourced photographs.
 Journal of Environmental Management.

 DOI